 The Environmental Protection Agency (EPA) originally said it would regulate dispersant use by this fall, but the agency recently announced a two-year delay.
 In response, Dr. Ott has started her own petition to the EPA.
 It states:

 “The BP Deepwater Horizon oil spill was the worst environmental disaster in American history.
-BP’s experimental use of Corexit dispersants made the problem worse by causing more harm to wildlife and people.
+BP’s experimental use of Corexit dispersants made the concern worse by causing more harm to wildlife and people.
 Ban toxic dispersants without delay to avoid repeating the same public health and environmental tragedies that the EPA allowed in the Gulf of Mexico.”

 Do you think the EPA should ban the use of toxic oil dispersants?
 Click here to sign the petition.

-Corexit Is an Old Problem
+Corexit Is an Old Concern